 Parkinson’s is an emotionally and physically challenging condition for seniors and their loved ones.
 If your elderly loved one has Parkinson’s, it is likely that he or she experiences diminished self-esteem in addition to his or her physical symptoms.
-Help promote your loved one’s emotional wellbeing and feelings of dignity with these three tips, presented by a leading provider of senior home care in Oakville.
+Help promote your loved one’s emotional wellbeing and feelings of dignity with these three tips, presented by a leading provider of senior home care Oakville families can count on.

 1. Be Respectful